macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 memory, made this pact before the Starks of Winterfell had revealed their falseness.
 Their crimes against the realm have freed

 you from any promise you might have made.
-So far as the Faith is concerned, there is no valid marriage contract ‘twixt you
+So far as the Faith is concerned, there is no valid marriage contract 'twixt you

 and Sansa Stark."